geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Et duræ quercus sudabunt roscida mella.

 [^100]: This fountain, frequently mentioned in the history of the Crusades, is about a mile to the south-east of Saphura, between the town and Nazareth.
 It was a place of rendezvous for the armies belonging to the Kings of Jerusalem, particularly during the reigns of Almaric and Baldwin the Fourth. *Clarke’s Travels*.

+[^101]: Richard seems throughout his after life to have been actuated by a sincere repentance for his rebellion to his father.
+At his accession, he shewed no favour to those who had been his abettors, while he distinguished the faithful friends and counsellors of Henry.
+On one occasion he prostrated himself, clothed in sackcloth, to an assembly of priests and bishops, confessed his sins, submitted to their reproofs, and even to their scourges, and at last received their absolution.